Automatically link your test automation results to test cases in your Testmo repository with the Testmo automation linking tool.

 --source "backend-unit" \

---results results/*.xmlThe Testmo CLI outputs the automation run ID as a plain string upon successful completion:
+--results results/*.xmlThe Testmo CLI outputs the automation run ID as a plain integer on stdout upon successful completion:

 Step 2: Link tests to cases (new step)